-- The ESC is an independent regulator promoting the longterm interests of Victorian consumers regarding the price, quality, and reliability of essential services, including energy. - The ESC holds the power to grant electricity transmission licences in Victoria.
+- The ESC is an independent regulator promoting the longterm interests of Victorian consumers regarding the price, quality, and reliability of essential services, including energy. - The ESC is the authority which grants electricity transmission licences in Victoria.

 ESC Land Access Code of Practice